 Chemical peels are aesthetic treatments aimed at conditioning the skin of the face or body.
 These treatments involve the use of a chemical solution that incurs controlled destruction at a specific skin depth, resulting in the sloughing off of dead skin.
 Once this occurs, newly regenerated skin replaces the old layer, which is usually smoother and has less pigmentation and blemishes.
 Chemical peeling has been practised in the field of dermatology since the early 1950s, when phenol was used to treat acne scarring.
 These preliminary techniques have since evolved with time and have given rise to the use of other aviable peeling agents, such as trichloroacetic acid (TCA) and alpha hydroxy acids (AHAs) that penetrate the skin at different depths to produce different results.
 This produces an improved side effect profile and a shortened recovery period.The chemical peel is a common treatment in aesthetic practices due to its efficacy in treating the signs of aging such as dull skin, discoloration, wrinkles, and loss of skin elasticity.
-As such, it is important for practitioners to have a comprehensive understanding of the different types of chemical peels, their mechanisms of action, expected results and potential complications, as well as cautions and contraindications in order to select the correct treatment for each patient.
+As such, it is important for practitioners to have a comprehensive understanding of the different types of chemical peels, their mechanisms of action, expected results and potential complications, as well as cautions and contraindications and interactions with other products like Ellanse, in order to select the correct treatment for each patient.
 Given the wide selection of peels available, selecting the appropriate peel treatment is not always easy and can be confusing, especially for non-dermatologists.
 This only strengthens the need for more research and training on the correct and proper use of chemical peels.

 Identifying and preparing chemical peels